fluxninja/aperture/docs/content/get-started/installation/agent/kubernetes/sidecar.md

 :::

-1. Configure the below parameters of etcd and Prometheus for the Agent Custom Resource by creating a `values.yaml` with below parameters and pass it with `install` command:
+1. Configure the below parameters of etcd and Prometheus for the Agent Custom Resource by creating a `values.yaml` with the following parameters and passing it with `install` command:

    :::info